For students

 Stability ball

 Play or sing while sitting on a stability ball.
+Pianists, you can do this too.
 Try bouncing to the beat.

 #93